Mammograms: Everything You Need to Know

 How often should you get a mammogram?

-One of the most common questions women have about screening is: Are mammograms safe?
-Technical advances in mammography machines allow the use of low doses of radiation to yield high-quality images.
+Some of the most common questions women have about breast cancer screening are about safety: Are mammograms safe?
+Are there any mammogram risks?
+Technical advances in mammography machines mean that low doses of radiation now yield high-quality images.
 The Mammography Quality Standards Act (MQSA) was developed to ensure that this radiation dose is as low as possible.
 Therefore, getting a mammogram is relatively safe.
 In fact, the ACS estimates that a woman receives less radiation from a mammogram of both breasts than the amount she receives from her natural surroundings (background radiation) over seven weeks.
-While your doctor may delay your mammogram if you are pregnant and at a low risk for breast cancer, there is no evidence to suggest that a mammogram is harmful to a fetus.

 Do mammograms save lives?

-How will research improve breast cancer screening?
+How will research improve mammograms?

-Researchers are assessing AI, which capitalizes on the power of computer analysis, as an efficient tool for helping radiologists interpret mammograms.
+Researchers are assessing AI as an efficient tool to help radiologists interpret mammograms.
 Thus far, AI has provided a distinct advantage in accurately detecting breast cancer earlier and reducing the rate of false positives and unnecessary procedures.
-In combination with machine learning, technology that enables computers to solve more intricate problems, BCRF researchers are analyzing mammograms from tens of thousands of patients and correlating the results with patient data (such as reproductive and genetic factors and biomarker data) to develop better breast cancer risk prediction models.
+In combination with machine learning—technology that enables computers to solve more intricate problems—BCRF researchers are analyzing mammograms from tens of thousands of patients and correlating the results with patient data (such as reproductive and genetic factors and biomarker data) to develop better breast cancer risk prediction models.

 AI is an exciting technique with broad implications for breast cancer screening and has the potential to predict, with high sensitivity and specificity, those patients most likely to develop breast cancer.
+In fact, BCRF support has enabled researchers to develop a novel AI-driven tool that can determine a woman’s 5-year breast cancer risk from a single mammogram.
+The tool, Clairity Breast, received de novo FDA-approval, the first of its kind AI tool to be cleared for risk assessment.

 Research is rapidly advancing mammography’s power to deliver personalized, targeted screening practices that will improve outcomes for high-risk populations while reducing unnecessary procedures and treatment.
 BCRF is proud to support this and other groundbreaking science that will personalize care, help save lives, and put an end to breast cancer.

-Selected References:
+Selected References

 ACP issues guidance statement for breast cancer screening of average-risk women with no symptoms | ACP Newsroom | ACP.
 (2019, April 19).
 American College of Physicians.
 Retrieved December 2020, from https://www.acponline.org/acp-newsroom/acp-issues-guidance-statement-for-breast-cancer-screening-of-average-risk-women-with-no-symptoms